willy-wagtail/my-app/src/routes/notes/_notes/http-cookies.md

 The `Path` attribute requires a URL path in the request in order to send the cookie.
 Subdirectories are also matched.

 The `SameSite` attribute lets servers specify if and when cookies are sent with cross-site requests.
-If `Strict`, then the cookie is only sent to the site it originated.
-If `Lax`, then the cookie is sent when the user navigates to the cookie's origin site.
-If `None` _and_ `Secure` attribute is set, then cookies are sent on both originating and cross-site requests.
+If `SameSite=Strict`, then the cookie is only sent to the site it originated.
+If `SameSite=Lax`, then the cookie is sent when the user navigates to the cookie's origin site.
+If `SameSite=None` _and_ the `Secure` attribute is also present, then cookies are sent on both originating and cross-site requests.
 The default is `Lax`.

 _Note that cookies from the same domain are not considered to be from the same site if sent using a different scheme - i.e. http or https._